Join us at Schroeder Hall!

 Note: Hall hours can be affected and/or altered for private events.
 Please check our calendar for more information regarding current and upcoming schedules.

-Schroeder Hall is a non-smoking facility inside the hall, however smoking is permitted in the courtyard.
-No outside drinks allowed on the premises, with the exception of liquor for setups.
+Schroeder Hall is a non-smoking facility inside the Hall, however smoking is permitted in the courtyard.
 We now accept all major credit cards.
 An ATM is inside the hall for your convenience.